Ranking Barcelona’s 22 Dutch players from De Jong to Cruyff

 Van Bronckhorst did well at left-back, a new role having played in midfield at Arsenal.

 His career might have never recovered after suffering a cruciate knee ligament injury while with the Gunners.
 But he went on to make over 100 appearances for Barcelona, winning two league titles and the Champions League.
 What a comeback.

-Cocu won the title in his first year at the club and was later rewarded with the vice-captaincy by Van Gaal for his leadership qualities.
-Five years without La Liga followed, but with a better team around him Cocu may well have helped Barcelona win more silverware.
+Cocu won the title in his first year at the club and was later rewarded with vice-captaincy by Van Gaal for his leadership qualities.
+Five years without La Liga followed but, with a better team around him, Cocu may well have helped Barcelona win more silverware.

 No Dutchman has played more games for Barcelona.
 His intelligence on the pitch has translated well to the dugout, leading PSV to three consecutive Eredivisie titles as manager.

 A perfect Barcelona centre-half, De Boer had the calmness and bravery required to play out from the back.
 “Barca DNA” personified.

 Still Barcelona’s all-time leading Dutch goalscorer, Kluivert scored a not-too-shabby 122 goals in 257 appearances for the club.

 He spent the same six-year period at the club as Cocu and didn’t win a great amount of silverware but, at his best, he was a force of nature.